 - If your crossbars are too tall or too short for the included mounting hardware you can quickly contact our support team via chat.

-- When you extend the ladder, make sure to extend all the rungs fully so they are locked.
+When you extend the ladder, make sure you extend all the rungs fully so they are locked.
 If you need to shorten the ladder, only collapse the very upper rungs – do not collapse the lower rungs to shorten the ladder.
 This will ensure that the ladder is safely locked so that climbing the ladder to get in the Condor is stable and safe.

-- Insert the Awning Pole into the small hole of the Awning Insert Bracket, hook tip facing the ground.
-In the metal banding of the lower shell near the edge of one door.
-The pole goes in at a STEEP angle – make sure the pole is fully inserted – you may have to twist the pole.
+- Insert the Awning Pole into the small hole in the metal banding of the lower shell near the edge of one door.
+The pole goes in at a STEEP angle.
+Make sure the pole is fully inserted.
+You may have to twist the pole.

 - Insert the hook into the grommet at the bottom corner of the canvas door.
 It will feel like you are bending the pole – the tension is what keeps the awning extended.

-NOTE: THE RECOMMENDED SPEED LIMIT WITH THE FALCON 2 ON YOUR VEHICLE IS 75 MPH
+NOTE: THE RECOMMENDED SPEED LIMIT WITH THE CONDOR OVERLAND ON YOUR VEHICLE IS 75 MPH

 Driving speed should always be adjusted according to the current driving conditions – please use caution on your first few drives with the condor on top and always remember to check the mounting hardware.